 Patterns for foundation paper piecing can be found in many places on the web or you can purchase programs for your computer that are made especially to print these type of patterns.
 I love my Electric Quilt Design Software.
 It gives me the flexibility to draw my own pattern in addition to using the blocks in their libraries. www.electricquilt.com

-I also have installed on my computer the Sew Presise series of foundation paper piecing patterns.
+I also have installed on my computer the Sew Precise 1 & 2 series of foundation paper piecing patterns.
+I also have Collection 3 and Collection 4.
 They are not design software, just patterns for piecing.
-They are also available from The Electric Quilt Company.

 Following is the information I would give to the beginner students in my Foundation Paper Piecing 101 Class.
 Hopefully it will answer some of your questions.

 Caution! - paper foundation piecing is an addictive quilting behavior.
 You have been warned!

 "Paper piecing" is way of sewing through the lines on paper to do crisply detailed block designs without any cutting of fussy template pieces.

 - The side of the paper with the patterns lines and numbers is the BACK (wrong side) side of the block.

 - Set your machine stitch length to 14-16 stitches per inch.
 On computerized machines set the stitch length to 1.5 The close stitches will help perforate the paper and will make it easier to remove the foundation paper later.
 Using an 80/12 or 90/12 needle will aid in perforation.